Crystal mush: Eruption

-Since magma comprise different compositional fractions, it may undergo different processes like melt extraction, phase separation, water and gas enrichment, and injection of magma from deeper magma chambers (typically within the lower crust (geology)).
+Since magma comprise different compositional fractions, it may undergo different processes like melt extraction, phase separation, water and gas enrichment, and injection of magma from deeper magma chambers (typically within the lower crust).
 All these may directly or indirectly cause the eruption events.

 One of the factors that can initiate magma eruption is phase separation of the liquid and crystal components of the crystal mush.
 As the magma develops over time and the crystal content of the magma increases, phase separation is taking place and the liquid phase of the magma is pushed up, driven by its buoyancy as a result of its lower density.
 Volcanoes, as valves of the open system, provide the path for gas release and magma eruption.
 The amount of dissolved gases may be a further factor that controls the eruption event.
 The deeper the magma chamber is located, the higher is the amount of gas that can be dissolved in the magma (high pressure conditions), especially in andesitic and rhyolitic magmas.
 As phase separation occurs and the liquid fraction increases along with decreasing pressure, the emission of gas increases.
 This process is expressed by a high fraction of bubbles that drive the liquid phase toward the earth surface.
 In addition, the higher the content of dissolved water and other gases, the more violent the eruption will be.

 The last and the most trivial cause for magma eruption is an injection of fresh magma from lower parts of the crust into the issued magma chamber, which increases the content of the liquid phase, and consequently, the pressure inside the chamber, which is concurrently released as a flux of lava onto the earth surface.
 The “crystal mush” is a leading and most promising model of magma bodies, that supported by findings (ignimbrites) on the surface, although there are some controversial aspects.